-Commented [MG135]: Comment from George Cohen: I'm not sure it makes sense to have a prohibition relevant to participants included in rules directed at representatives.
+Commented [MG158]: Comment from George Cohen: I'm not sure it makes sense to have a prohibition relevant to participants included in rules directed at representatives.

 Many agencies already have ex parte rules for participants.

-Commented [MG136]: Comment from George Cohen: I'm not sure why "knowingly" applies to "cause to be made" but not "make," especially since (D) applies "knowingly" to both
+Commented [MG159]: Comment from George Cohen: I'm not sure why "knowingly" applies to "cause to be made' but not "make," especially since (D) applies "knowingly" to both

-Commented [MG137]: Comment from Geoge Cohen: Again, I'm not sure why a rule directed at adjudicators should be included in rules directed at representatives.
+Commented [MG160]: Comment from Geoge Cohen: Again, I'm not sure why a rule directed at adjudicators should be included in rules directed at representatives.

-Commented [MG138]: Comment from George Cohen: Same comment as to (C)
+Commented [MG161]: Comment from George Cohen Same comment as to (C)

-Commented [MG139]: Comment from George Cohen: Again, I don't see why there should be a separate sanctions provision for this rule.
+Commented [MG162]: Comment from George Cohen: Again, I don't see why there should be a separate sanctions provision for this rule.

-Commented [MG140]: Comment from George Cohen: I think this definition needs to be made consistent with subsection (A).
+Commented [MG163]: Comment from George Cohen: I think this definition needs to be made consistent with subsection (A).
 This subsection defines an ex parte communication as one made to an adjudicator.
 Subsection (A) says a representative may not make an ex parte communication to an adjudicator or another person involved in the decisional process.

-Commented [MG141]: Edit by George Cohen.
+Commented [MG164]: Edit by George Cohen.
 Comment: Suggested to make the rule more consistent with subsections (A) and (F)

-- knowledge that the matter will be considered by the adjudicator until the adjudicator has rendered a final decision on the case.
-4 C.F.R. § 28.147 (GAO). - (to subsection (A)): Individuals who are or may reasonably be expected to be involved in the decisionmaking process in any proceeding include, but are not limited to, members of an adjudicator's staff or other agency employees who may be assigned to hear or to participate in the decision of a particular matter.
+- 1. (to subsection (A)): 7 C.F.R. § 1.151 (USDA).
+Ex parte communications are prohibited from the time the representative or represented participant has knowledge that the matter will be considered by the adjudicator until the adjudicator has rendered a final decision on the case.
+4 C.F.R. § 28.147 (GAO). - 2. (to subsection (A)): Individuals who are or may reasonably be expected to be involved in the decisionmaking process in any proceeding include, but are not limited to, members of an adjudicator's staff or other agency employees who may be assigned to hear or to participate in the decision of a particular matter.
 12 C.F.R.
 622.7(j) (FCA);17 C.F.R. § 10.10(a)(1) (CFTC). - 3. (to subsection (E)): 12 C.F.R. § 109.9(d) (OCC); 12 C.F.R. § 1081.110(d)(2) (BCFP). - (to subsection (G)): Administrative functions or procedures include, but are not limited to, filing and discovery deadlines and requirements, intra-agency review procedures, and adjudicator assignments.
-12 C.F.R. § 1209.14(a)(2) (FHFA); 39 C.F.R. § 955.33 (USPS)
+12 C.F.R. § 1209.14(a)(2) (FHFA); 39 C.F.R. § 955.33 (USPS).

-Commented [LV142]: I would appreciate any examples that members of the subcommittee may be aware of.
+Commented [LV165]: I would appreciate any examples that members of the subcommittee may be aware of.